How to Build Lines of Defense in Supplier Risk Management

-Risk assessment is a continuous process that requires validation by human intelligence.
+Risk assessment is a continuous process that requires validation.
 While technology can help identify risks and find the response or solution, a person needs to take executionary responsibility.

 Procurement teams need to have a proactive, “take-charge” attitude towards risk mitigation.
 Both internal procurement teams and external consultants need to better distribute the many responsibilities and take ownership of risks at different stages of the supply chain.
 However, consistent success with risk management efforts is only possible if these teams have the right technology resources to process and utilize data in an efficient way.

 Governance and cycles of procurement risk management